 Candidates complete a course of lectures and seminars over four sessions part-time, taking two separate courses in each session.
 Besides being examined on course work, candidates are required to submit a short thesis embodying the results of their own research.

 The following courses are offered, and will normally be taken in the order given.
-Subject to the approval of the Faculty, candidates who have covered similar subjects in their undergraduate program may be given one or more alternative courses.
-Under certain circumstances permission may also be given to substitute courses offered by the School of Mathematics.
+Subject to the approval of the Faculty, candidates who have covered similar subjects in their undergraduate program may be given one or Graduate Study